 - PSYC1013 Lifespan Development

 - The principles and determinants of development are discussed.
-Included is the application of developmental theories related to physical, psychological, social, cognitive, moral and spiritual changes throughout the lifespan
+Topics include the application of developmental theories related to physical, psychological, social, cognitive, moral and spiritual changes throughout the lifespan.

 - FITN1002 Personal Health and Wellness

-- Students will utilize both theoretical and practical components to engage in individual and group physical activities in a variety of indoor and outdoor settings.
+- Students utilize both theoretical and practical components to engage in individual and group physical activities in a variety of indoor and outdoor settings.
 Emphasis is placed on personal development through all aspects of the wellness continuum.
-Students will be introduced to counseling skills and will develop a personal lifestyle enhancement plan.
+Students are introduced to counselling skills and will develop a personal lifestyle enhancement plan.

 - First Year - Semester Two

 - PROF1003 Career Development

 This course introduces students to the philosophy, aims and objectives of the field placement components of the Recreation & Leisure Services and Fitness & Health Promotion Programs.
 This course exposes students to a variety of different agencies, facilities, programs and career possibilities.
 Students are directed through the development of effective portfolio, cover letter and résumé writing.